Amar Kaleka: Alleged domestic violence

-In 2015, two restraining orders were filed against Kaleka, one by his wife and one by a woman with whom he had been having an extramarital affair.
-According to court record testimony made by Mr. Kaleka's wife and obtained by news agency WISN, a previous temporary restraining order was filed in late 2014, after his wife called 911.
-The domestic violence investigation is ongoing.
+In 2015, two restraining orders were filed against Kaleka.
+The first was filed by his wife and the later by a woman he had been having an extramarital affair with.
+According to court records, testimony given by Mr. Kaleka's wife and later obtained by the news agency WISN, temporary restraining order had previously been filed in late 2014, after his wife called 911 during a dispute.
+The domestic violence investigation is still ongoing.
 Kaleka's parental rights were terminated in July 2019 as part of his divorce.